IAEA-NDS/GMAP-Fortran/README.md

 compiler, i.e., printed strings had a different number of whitespace characters.

+- Added code to fill the array ENFF with zeros before reading a new datablock.
+Otherwise uncertainty information associated with a previous datablock may leak into the new one and distorts results.

 Modifications can also be traced by inspecting the [commit log](https://github.com/IAEA-NDS/GMAP-Fortran/commits/master).